PyChina/weekly/content/Issue/issue-382.md

     + BENJAMIN WOODRUFF
     + (INSTAGRAM)

-Instagram’s back-end is a massive Django app with several million lines of code.
-This post is about how they’ve used linting and automated refactoring to help manage the scale of their Python codebase.
+Instagram's back-end is a massive Django app with several million lines of code.
+This post is about how they've used linting and automated refactoring to help manage the scale of their Python codebase.

 (`是也乎:`